Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/2.geo-fragmentation/README.md

 ```bash
 docker compose up -d
 ```
-Please ensure that the LDES Server is ready to ingest by following the container log until you see the following message `Mongock has finished`:
+Please ensure that the LDES Server is ready to ingest by following the container log until you see the following message `Started Application in`:
 ```bash
 docker logs --tail 1000 -f $(docker ps -q --filter "name=ldes-server$")
 ```